codex-is/travel-api/README.md

 ---

 ## 🚀 Features
-- Create a new tour package
+- ➕ Create a new tour package
-- Fetch all tour packages
+- 📄 Fetch all tour packages
-- Search tours by location
+- 🔍 Search tours by location
-- Fetch tour package by ID
+- 🆔 Fetch a tour package by ID

 ---